asishmehata48/111-Days/README.md

 ## 📌 Daily Progress

-You can find my daily logs in the [`/logs`](./logs) folder (to be created), where each day will have a short write-up, notes, and links to projects or code snippets.
+You can find my daily logs in the [`/logs`](/logs/) folder , where each day will have a short write-up, notes, and links to projects or code snippets.

 ---